 You can calibrate an instant read thermometer with ice water.
 Place the thermometer probe in ice water for a few minutes to ensure the probe has come to the same temperature as the ice water.
 When you check the temperature it should read 32 degrees.
 If it doesn’t you should adjust it to read 32 degrees and you’re done.

 Where do you check the temperature on a whole chicken?

 The best place to test the temperature of a whole chicken is between the leg, breast, and thigh deep in the thickest meaty spot.
 Chicken should be cooked to 165 degrees so that it is properly cooked but still moist.

 Best Instant Read Thermometer

-The best rated instant read meat thermometer that is still reasonably priced is the Lavatools Javelin Pro Duo.
-It is 90% of the absolute best rated instant read meat thermometer, the ThermoWorks Thermapen Mk4.
+The best instant read thermometer that is still reasonably priced is the Lavatools Javelin Pro Duo.
+It is 90% of the absolute best rated thermometer, the ThermoWorks Thermapen Mk4.
 The Thermapen cost twice that of the Pro Duo and we can’t justify recommending it to the average home chef.
 The Pro Duo is more than accurate enough, fast to respond, easy to use, and reasonably water resistant.
 If you don’t mind spending double the price to have the best of the best then the Thermapen is the choice for you.
 This meat thermometer could make sense if you’re a professional chef or do a lot of serious cooking.
 Even then it really isn’t necessary but certainly is nice to have.